Advertiser Disclosure

 Chevrolet Bolt

-Josh Andrews, an auto and electric vehicle expert with JustAnswer, recommends staying away from the Bolt for a number of reasons.
+Josh Andrews, auto and electric vehicle expert with JustAnswer, recommends staying away from the Bolt for a number of reasons.

-“It feels cheap even for the lower price point, and there’s been so many safety recalls that it’s beginning to scare away potential buyers,” he said.
+“It feels cheap even for the lower price point and there’s been so many safety recalls that it’s beginning to scare away potential buyers,” he said.
 “Additionally, it is being discontinued within the next model year.”

 Share This Article: